 A final high school transcript must be submitted to the admission office as well as transcripts of all college work through the term most recently completed.

 Applicants for whom English is not their first language and who have not studied in an English language curriculum for the past two years should take the Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score is 600 (paper-based), 250 (computer-based), or 100 (Internet-based).
+Most competitive applicants to Sarah Lawrence College have a score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based).

 Optional Supplements to Your Application